 Executive coaching — why it helps?

-Executive coaching provides a customised approach to supporting an individual in working with the challenges of their role and improving performance.
+As a coaching solution, executive coaching provides a customised approach to supporting an individual in working with the challenges of their role and improving performance.
 This is key in today’s business environment where, arguably, senior executives are under more pressure with the focus on higher levels of governance, accountability and transparency, the demands of a VUCA world and the obligations to meet stakeholders needs.
 Focusing on the individual and the context of their role, executive coaching helps individuals with:

 - Decision-making: evaluating options and making the best decisions.